 Wait — didn’t you know that qigong is a traditional form of mindfulness meditation?

 If you’d like to learn more about the connection between qigong and mindfulness, then read my article: 5 Things You Should Know About the Mindfulness Craze

 I imagine that yoga is fun for many people.
 I prefer qigong, and so do many of my students.

 Compared to other arts, you actually need very little training to start getting remarkable results with qigong.

 This is because qigong emphasizes internal aspects like mindfulness, breath, and energy flow rather than physical postures and alignment.

 I can train a fresh beginner to start getting amazing results in just 3 hours.

-In fact, I’ve watched many students learn from me for only 3 hours, but then continue to practice on their own and get all sorts of wonderful health benefits after only 3 hours of training.
+In fact, I’ve watched many students continue to practice on their own and get all sorts of wonderful health benefits after only 3 hours of training.

 10. Qigong flows.